Nelsoncrasta/NETFLIX-DATA-ANALYTICS-PROJECT/README.md

  Focus on under-served segments such as child-friendly and family programming, where production remains flat and competition is lower.

 - **Global Talent Development:**
   Investigate why median IMDb votes are declining despite more releases—experiment with marketing strategies, improved recommendation algorithms, and staggered global launches.

+- **Viewer Engagement**:
+  Analysis revealed that TV series with 5–9 seasons are most likely to achieve higher popularity scores, indicating sustained audience engagement without the drop-off often seen in longer series.

 ---